Therefore, the ODMR must delay a decision on permit #7 until all

 This information is based upon Ohio University's watershed buffer

 zone map submitted on July 9 by OU-hired attorney David Northrop.
+It is

 irrefutable and I challenge anyone who disagrees to look at a map together